vishnux/FaceID/README.md

-# One-Shot Face Recognition Algorithm using Siamese Networks with Triplet Loss
+# One-Shot Classification Algorithm using Siamese Networks with Triplet Loss

 The Siamese Network is a deep learning algorithm which can be used for face recognition, duplicate detection, and anomaly detection etc. In this implementation, we use a Siamese network with three identical subnetworks to estimate the similarity between images.
 Triplet Loss is the loss function selected for this project.